-- 5.4.1 Technical classes and weight All cars have to be large scale Only rear wheel drive allowed in the 2wd class Minimum weight limit 10kg for 2wd, 12kg for 4wd, and 14kg for short course.
-Weight limits for a race ready car with transponder / PT but no fuel load Modifying or self builder cars are allowed, as far as those fulfil the technical rules mentioned.
-Maximum weight limit for any car is 20kg. - 5.4.3 Exhaust: Exhaust as per General Technical Specifications, 4.2 Exhaust/Noise Reduction, except:
+5.4.1 Technical classes and weight

+All cars have to be large scale

+Only rear wheel drive allowed in the 2wd class

+Minimum weight limit 10kg for 2wd, 12kg for 4wd, and 14kg for short course.

+Weight limits for a race ready car with transponder / PT but no fuel load

+Modifying or self builder cars are allowed, as far as those fulfil the technical rules mentioned.
+Maximum weight limit for any car is 20kg.

-∂ Fin¢
+5.4.3 Exhaust: Exhaust as per General Technical Specifications, 4.2 Exhaust/Noise Reduction, except:

-pe may be outside the shell.
-This pipe must be fitted rearward nd within the size of the car.
-5.4.4 Fuel tank sizes The maximum con tent of the fuel tank including pipes to the carb is 700 cc for /D and 850cc for the Short Course class.
-5.4.5 Only 2 wheel rear of drive is allowed in 2WD-class.
-Only all-wheel drive is allowed in 4WD-class. drive, propellers or rocket-fuel drive are not allowed e 1 gearing: no multispeed transmissions allowed 5.4.6 The model cars must have a working clutch and brake system.
-ABS systems there are no restrictions for brakes.
-5.4.7 Bumper: All models must have a front bumper, a rear bumper is allowed b not mandatory.
+The exhaust end pipe may be outside the shell.
+This pipe must be fitted rearward or to the ground and within the size of the car.

+5.4.4 Fuel tank sizes

+The maximum content of the fuel tank including pipes to the carb is 700 cc for 2WD, 800 cc for 4WD and 850cc for the Short Course class.

+5.4.5 Only 2 wheel rear drive is allowed in 2WD-class.
+Only all-wheel drive is allowed in 4WD-class.

+Cars with electric drive, propellers or rocket-fuel drive are not allowed Cars can only have 1 gearing: no multispeed transmissions allowed

+- 5.4.6 Clutch and brake: The model cars must have a working clutch and brake system.
+Other than Active ABS systems there are no restrictions for brakes. - 5.4.7 Bumper: All models must have a front bumper, a rear bumper is allowed but not mandatory.
 Bumpers must be made from a flexible material.
-The fro bumper must have a minimum width of 100mm, a maximum size of 220 mm width, and 300 mm minimum width for short course.
-A rear bumper can have a max size of 380 · · · · · · · · · · · · · · · · · · · 5.4.8 Tyres and wheels Wheels: maximu m diameter 160mm and maximum width 75mm.
-Tyres: maximu m diameter 190mm and maximum width 85mm. tyres designed and made for large scale off road use are must be commercially available . e on the market a minimum of 4 weeks before the event starts.
-5.4.9 Chassis, Body mea ve been sold to everybody who wanted to buy them.
-5.4.9 body shells are allowed. fully painted except for the windows. , ies must cover the wheels.
+The front bumper must have a minimum width of 100mm, a maximum size of 220 mm width, and 300 mm minimum width for short course.
+A rear bumper can have a max size of 380 mm width. - 5.4.8 Tyres and wheels

+Wheels: maximum diameter 160mm and maximum width 75mm.

+Tyres: maximum diameter 190mm and maximum width 85mm.

+Only wheels and tyres designed and made for large scale off road use are allowed and they must be commercially available .

+The tyres have to be on the market a minimum of 4 weeks before the event starts.
+The tyres must have been sold to everybody who wanted to buy them.

+5.4.9 Chassis, Body measurements

+Only large scale body shells are allowed.

+The body must be fully painted except for the windows.

+Short Course bodies must cover the wheels.

 Motorstop access must be easy.

-The chassis must pe flat underneath and no screws may extend.
-Car size 2wd & 4wd buggy Max length 820 mm Max with Max height 480 mm with fully compressed suspension 360 mm with fully compressed suspension Max wheel base 599mm Short course truck: Min length 850 mm Max length 1000 mm Min width 480mm Track measured at full suspension ride height Max width 530 mm Track with fully compressed suspension Min height 300 mm Max height 350 mm with fully compressed suspension Min wheel base 600 mm 5.4.10 Max wheel base 650 mm.
-5.4.10 Wing The wing must be made from a flexible material 2WD Max size: 315 mm x 140 mm offroad.
-Overhang max: 150 mm from the middle of the rear drive shafts 4WD Max size: 315 mm x 140 mm Overhang max: 230 mm from the middle of the rear drive shafts
+The chassis must be flat underneath and no screws may extend.

+Car size

+2wd & 4wd buggy:

+Max length 820 mm

+Max with 480 mm with fully compressed suspension Max height 360 mm with fully compressed suspension

+Max wheel base 599mm

+Short course truck:

+Min length 850 mm Max length 1000 mm

+Min width 480mm Track measured at full suspension ride height Max width 530 mm Track with fully compressed suspension

+Min height 300 mm

+Max height 350 mm with fully compressed suspension

+Min wheel base 600 mm Max wheel base 650 mm.

+5.4.10 Wing

+The wing must be made from a flexible material 2WD Max size: 315 mm x 140 mm offroad.

+Overhang max: 150 mm from the middle of the rear drive shafts

+4WD Max size: 315 mm x 140 mm

+Overhang max: 230 mm from the middle of the rear drive shafts

+Short Course

-Short CourseMax size:500 mm x 100 mmOverhang max:180 mm from the middle of the rear drive shafts
+Max size: 500 mm x 100 mm

+Overhang max: 180 mm from the middle of the rear drive shafts